chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-07-02-generated-pipelines.markdown

 - Second, the ```get_template()``` function does exactly what it sounds like it does
 - Finally, the ```render()``` function receives a key value dictionary with inputs from the command line and transforms the template into content

-So, the code required to render a template is very small.
+So, the code required to render a template is minimal.

 ### Future Research
 I hope I have made you more interested in Jinja and generated child pipelines in Gitlab.
-When used appropriately both can simplify workflows.
+When used appropriately, both can simplify workflows.

 We barely touched on Jinja's extensive feature set, and you also get all the other things Python can do when you're using Jinja.

-So, you're only limited to what you can buy, borrow, or steal (legally reuse open source code).
 Happy coding!